cearley/retromark-mcp-server/README.md

 ## Browser Integration

-LinkVault can access bookmarks from all Chrome profiles on your system:
+Retromark can access bookmarks from all Chrome profiles on your system:

 ```mermaid
 flowchart TD